 The software went beyond tracking steps.
 It also allowed users to check statistics from past workouts and set fitness goals.
 Plus, they could hear (via a computerized voice that preceded Siri by five years) how far they had run, how fast their pace was and how far they were from their destination.

-“We’re working with Nike to take music and sport to a new level,” Steve Jobs said in a statement at the time.
+“We’re working with Nike to take music and sport to a new level,” Apple CEO Steve Jobs said in a statement at the time.
 “The result is like having a personal coach or training partner motivating you every step of your workout.”

 The Nike+iPod Sport Kit prefigured another shift in Apple policies, too.
 In the aftermath of the product’s launch, a report by University of Washington researchers highlighted a security flaw in the RFID-powered device that opened up the possibility of letting unwanted third parties track users without their knowledge.

 Today, user privacy stands as one of Apple’s core concerns.
-While the Nike+iPod didn’t bring about this shift, the pre-iPhone mobile device highlighted one of the big security issues that defined the past decade.
+While the Nike+iPod didn’t bring about this shift, the pre-iPhone mobile device highlighted one of the big security issues that would define the next decade.

 Did you own a Nike+iPod Sport Kit?
 Leave your comments and recollections below.